 When we reached Lyndhurst, we found an indicator that the road to Marree was closed.
 Luckily further enquiry revealed the sign had been set wrong, and was being corrected even as we encountered it.
 We passed the ruins of the ghost town of Farina around eight.

 Marree was the next town we stopped at.
 This town of a hundred people was once a thriving rail head.
 Now it has rusting remnants of the old Ghan rail engines.
-The hotel has greatly expanded, with dongas all over, as more drivers pass through.
+The Great Northern hotel has greatly expanded, with dongas all over, as more drivers pass through.

 We made a stop at ten to photograph the strange sculptures along the road at one property along the Odnadatta Track.